michaelthecsguy/dsdmAutomation/README.md

 4. Maven configuration was not correctly configured which causes unable to launch automation through it
 5. Because of 4., it is not Jenkin friendly
 6. The automation framework is launched by IDE
+7. Did not utilize git ignore to ignore generated class files